jwrr/redbean-lua-examples/example2-dynamic-content/README.md

 ```

 * Modify .init.lua.
 Use the .init.lua that is here, in the example.
-* Modify .lua/dynamic.lua.
-Uwd the lua file that is here, in the example.
+* Add .lua/dynamic.lua.
+Use the lua file that is here, in the example.

-* Create file abc.html with some dummy text.
-(Optional, done for example 1)
+* Keep file abc.html to show static files still work.
 * Add the files to the redbean.com zip file.
 ```
 zip redbean.com abc.html .init.lua .lua/*